 24-Hour EER Spill Line

 Under the Missouri Spill Bill, responsible parties or spillers are required to report hazardous substances releases to the department's 24-hour Environmental Emergency Response Spill Line at 573-634-2436, or the National Response Center at 800-424-8802.
 Duty officers staff the department's spill line 24 hours per day, seven days per week.
 The departments spill line provides a single answering point for local and state agencies to request state-level assistance for emergencies, serious accidents or incidents, or for reporting hazardous materials and petroleum spills.
+The duty officers:

 *If you witness a situation that does not pose an immediate threat to public health or the environment, but still threatens the environment, such as a trash dump or discarded waste tires in a stream, you can report your environmental concern either over the phone to the regional office in your area or online using our Report an Environmental Concern or Submit a Question form.